 The graphs above depict the number of licensed childcare providers in the state of Maryland, including both family providers and center-based programs.
 Separate graphs indicating the number of school-age programs and full day infant care are also provided.
-The graphs indicate the actual numbers collected to date and show projectionsThe second pair of graphs depicts the growth of school age programs and full decrease from 2022-2026, with a decrease of about 11.9%.
-However, over this same period, the number of full-day infant centers in Maryland is expected to increase by about 4.1%.
+The graphs indicate the actual numbers collected to date and show projections based on this information for the near future.

-As shown in the first graph, the number of family childcare providers in Maryland shows a projected decrease of about 32% from 2022 to 2026.
-Over this same period, the number of center-based programs shows a projected decrease of 7.4%
+As shown in the first graph, the number of family childcare providers in Maryland shows a projected decrease of about 30% from 2023 to 2026.
+Over this same period, the number of center-based programs shows a projected increase of 5.2%